Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Introduction

 \section{Introduction}

-The Multi-Agent Pathfinding (MAPF) problem involves finding collision-free paths for multiple agents navigating a shared environment from given initial positions to their designated targets.
-MAPF has many applications including automated warehouse, traffic management, and digital entertainment.
+\IEEEPARstart{M}{ulti} -Agent Path finding (MAPF) problem involves finding collision-free paths for multiple agents navigating a shared environment from given initial positions to their designated targets.
+MAPF has many applications including automated warehouse, traffic management, robotic swarm control and more.
 From the computational complexity point of view, the problem is NP-Hard to solve optimally for various optimization criteria~\cite{yu2013structure,surynek2021multi} and even NP-Hard to solve at all in directed graphs~\cite{nebel2020computational}.
-Nevertheless, many fast MAPF algorithms exists and can scale to solve MAPF problems with thousands of agents very quickly.
+Nevertheless, many fast MAPF algorithms exists and can scale to solve MAPF problems with thousands of robots very quickly.

-In this work, we focus on solving MAPF under \emph{real-time constraints}, which means that the agents must commit to perform their next sequence of actions within a fixed, strict time budget.
-We refer to this problem as \emph{Real-Time MAPF (RT-MAPF)}.
+\plan{DONE}{What is real-time MAPF problem, why it is important} In this work, we focus on solving MAPF under \emph{real-time constraints}, which means that the agents must commit to perform their next sequence of actions, termed the \emph{prefix}, within a fixed, strict time budget, termed the \emph{planning budget}.
+We refer to this problem as \emph{Real-Time MAPF (RT-MAPF)} ~\cite{Devon2018rthsmapf}.
 The real-time constraints in RT-MAPF are common in realistic applications, especially where path planning is but one part of a larger system.
 For example, in an automated warehouses path planning must occur in tandem with target allocation, low-level robotic control, and other considerations.
-Clearly, the robots in a warehouse may not wait in their place until planning is done, and planning must be interleaved with execution.
+The robots in a warehouse may not wait in their place until planning is done, and planning must be interleaved with execution.